Skip to content ↓

 Each unit starts with a ‘hook’ and then the children journey through the book completing different genres of writing with specific audiences and purposes.

 Various Genres are taught regularly throughout the year appropriate to key stage 1 and key stage 2.
-Teachers use milestones 1, 2 and 3 to ensure objectives are taught and revisited on a two-year cycle.
+Teachers use our progression of skills and knowledge document to ensure objectives are taught and are progressive.

 APPROACHES TO SPEAKING AND LISTENING